The Graded Classification Conjecture holds for graphs with disjoint cycles

-\begin{definition} Let $n>1$ and let $E$ be a direct-exit, connected, countable $n$-S-NE without any breaking vertices.
-We write $E=E_{\direct}$ for such a graph.
-Let $E_0$ be $((E_{\red, \cut})_{\can\quot})_{\red, \cut}.$ For every $j=2,3, \ldots, n,$ considered in this order, we move $j1$-exits, if needed, so that a form as specified below is obtained.
-Then, define $E_{\can, j}$ as a $\mathbf L$-reduced and cut form of the obtained graph. \begin{itemize} \item If $m_j>0$ and $m_1>0,$ then the required form is a single exit-emitter graph such that the ranges of the exits are among consecutive vertices of $c_1.$
+\begin{definition} Let $n>1$ and let $E$ be a breaking-vertex-free, direct-exit, countable $n$-S-NE such that the $(n-1)$-quotient is canonical.
+For every $j=2,3, \ldots, n,$ considered in this order, we move some $j1$-exits, if needed, of the reduced and cut form of $E$ as specified below.
+Then, define $E_{\can}$ as the $\mathbf L$-reduced and cut form of the resulting graph. \begin{itemize} \item If $m_j>0$ and $m_1>0,$ then the required form is obtained by moving the $j1$-exits so that the resulting graph has the $j1$-part with a single exit-emitter and that the ranges of the exits are among $G=$GCD$(m_j,m_1)$ consecutive vertices of $c_1.$

-\item If $m_j>0$ and $m_1=0,$ then the required form is such that $m_j$ emits exits only to the source of the $c_j$-to-$c_1$ spine.
+\item If $m_j>0$ and $m_1=0,$ then the required form is obtained by moving the $j1$-exits which do not end in the $j1$-spine source to end in that source.
+Hence, $c_j$ emits exits only to the source of the $j1$-spine.